 The Difference in the Basic Panel’s Saturation and Vibrance

 One of my first steps in post-processing is to make global adjustments, changes that impact the image as a whole.
 In the Basic Panel of Adobe Lightroom, the Saturation and Vibrance sliders will apply global changes to your image, but it is important to understand the difference.

 The Saturation slider is a uniform adjustment to the saturation of all colors in your image.
 It will saturate every color in your photo equally, no matter if it is a highlight, shadow, or midtone, even if some colors are more intense than others straight out of the camera.
-So if an photo starts with only a strong intense red color, the saturation slider may be too strong of an effect and push the red to an unrealistic result even though it brings the muted colors to life.
+With fall photography, this choice isn’t always the best route.
+For example, if a photo starts with only a strong intense red color, the saturation slider may be too strong of an effect.
+This is because it may push the red to an unrealistic result even though it brings the muted colors to life.